 Even though Amazon allows you to enter 5,000 characters of backend keywords, don’t feel as though you need to fill that entire space.
 It’s more important to keep the backend keywords relevant and clean rather than wide-ranging and irrelevant.
 If 200 to 500 characters is enough to describe your product in detail, that’s great.

 Also, if you think your product could be competitive on some other loosely related terms, make sure to test those via manual campaigns (rather than automatic ones).
 This way, you will have far greater control—but more on those in a moment.

-Download our Amazon Food Category White Paper for a list of the documents Amazon will request, along with some tips to help you get through the process.
+Download our Amazon Grocery & Gourmet Food category white paper for a full list of the documents Amazon requires, along with lots of tips to help you through the process.

 3. Getting the PPC campaigns started

 Once you’ve optimized your listings as best you can with top-notch copy and photography, you’re ready to start PPC campaigning on Amazon and get more eyes on your listing.
 If you research your particular niche thoroughly, you should find that setting up your PPC campaigns is markedly easier than if you simply jumped in head first.

 There are third-party tools that can help for keyword research, but they’re only useful as a starting point.
 They pull data from Google, Bing, and other search engines, not Amazon itself.